List of analog television stations in the Philippines

+This is a list of analog television stations recorded by the National Telecommunications Commission (NTC) in its April 2026 broadcast-station roster.
+The NTC roster identifies the licensee, analog channel, location, and province, but does not provide callsigns, programming brands, launch dates, or confirmation that every listed authorization was actively broadcasting on the date of the roster.

+The NTC issued guidelines for the phased switch-off of analog television service in Mega Manila in November 2025.
+In July 2026, the commission said that November 22, 2026 was the target date for the Mega Manila analog switch-off; the rest of the country was to follow on a later timetable.

-This is a list of analog television stations in the Philippines.
-Currently, there are two major networks competing for bigger audience share; GMA Network Inc. and TV5 Network Inc. and three government-owned networks; People's Television Network Inc., Radio Philippines Network Inc. (20% minority shares) and Intercontinental Broadcasting Corporation.
+Currently, there are three major networks competing for bigger audience share; ABS-CBN Corporation under Advanced Media Broadcasting System and ZOE Broadcasting Network, GMA Network Inc. and TV5 Network Inc. and three government-owned networks; People's Television Network Inc., Radio Philippines Network Inc. (20% minority shares) and Intercontinental Broadcasting Corporation.
 Most free-to-air networks are popularly known by their flagship channels (e.g. RPN 9 and GMA 7 (both Manila) instead of simply Radio Philippines Network Inc. and GMA Network Inc. respectively).
-Analog television in the Philippines began to shut down on February 28, 2017, and is scheduled to complete by the end of 2025 respectively in Mega Manila and sooner as possible on outside areas of Mega Manila.
-Currently, all analog TV stations are still using the NTSC standard.
+Analog television in the Philippines began to shut down on February 28, 2017, and is scheduled to complete by November 22, 2026 respectively in Mega Manila and on a later date in the rest of the Philippines.
+Currently, analog television broadcasting in the Philippines historically used the NTSC-M system.

 NTC's Frequency Allocations

 These frequencies are used in Philippine Analog Television broadcasting.